-A. Application for Initial Accreditation
+- A. Application for Initial Accreditation - 1.
+Letter of Intent

 A DCP seeking initial accreditation must send a letter of intent from the institution's governing body to the CCE Administrative Office stating its intention to pursue accreditationed status, providing written evidence that it meets the eligibility requirements for accreditation and submitting initial accreditation fees in accordance with CCE Policy 14.